If your Pinterest pins stop getting reach, your first thought is probably: “Is my account dead?”

 Using Canva templates makes this easier because you can swap text and structure fast without redesigning from scratch.

-If people see your pin but don’t click, Pinterest slowly stops showing it.
+If people see your pin but don’t click, Pinterest assumes it’s not interesting… and slowly stops showing it.

 How to fix it